-Note: It you have an existing image, it is easier to have a high resolution and resize downwards than it is having a low resolution and resizing upwards.
-The issue with the latter is that the image will pixelate and look horrible.
+Note: If you have an existing image, it is easier to have a high resolution and resize downwards than having a low resolution and resizing upwards.
+The issue with the latter is that the image will pixelate and lack detail.

 If however, you are designing from scratch, software such as Adobe Illustrator (paid) and Inkscape (free) work on files that are vector graphics.
 Essentially you can increase or decrease their size without any loss of quality.

 You’ll want to make a note of any clear background on your image, as this will appear white after the transfer.

 Lastly, change the background to better match your needs.

 As you will probably be cutting your design manually, putting a stroke or a line at least 1 – 2 millimetres to the offset path is extremely helpful.

 Set the stroke to at least 0.5px and coloured grey (this way, it shouldn’t be too visible if you fail to cut precisely along the line).

 Now you have your guideline during the cutting process.

 Check the fabric of your t-shirt and the specifications of the transfer paper, usually, you will use transfer paper on cotton and/or polyester t-shirts.